Nisbo/another_mvg/README.md

 # currently I am making this addon available in HACS (12.08.2024) thx @msp1974
-So far the installation via HACS is working as a custom repository.
-I still have to update the manual.
-Will do this tomorrow (13.08.2024)

 # another_mvg

 **Why another MVG/MVV integration for Home Assistant?**